-Appendix 1: Guidance on outcome forms to be issued

-Appendix 2: Guidance on exceptional extenuating circumstances when considering outcomes and progress

-Appendix 3: FAQs: guidance for panels when issuing outcomes

-Appendix 4: The Academy of Medical Sciences: Guidelines for monitoring clinical academic training make these available where relevant for ACCS, CMT, CST and CPT.
+- Appendix 1: Guidance on outcome forms to be issued - Appendix 2: Guidance on exceptional extenuating circumstances when considering outcomes - Appendix 3: FAQs: guidance for panels when issuing outcomes - Appendix 4: The Academy of Medical Sciences: Guidelines for monitoring clinical academic training and progress

-Appendix 5: GMC and COPMeD guidance on issuing outcomes for core trainees - SSMs should

-The SSM and/or panel chair will brief panel members on the protocol for carrying out the ARCP at the beginning of each session and make available copies of the ARCP protocol and all appendices, including guidance on issuing outcomes.
+The panel chair and/or PSM will brief panel members on the protocol for carrying out the ARCP at the beginning of each session and make available copies of the ARCP protocol and all appendices, including guidance on issuing outcomes.
+The ARCP process is evaluated annually and the HEE-NW office education team member who supports the panel will complete the audit pro-forma (Appendix 5).